dajcs/webserv/.test/q.md

 - Clients must be able to **upload files**
 - At least the GET, POST, and DELETE methods must be implemented.
 - Stress test the server to ensure it remains available at all times
-- The server must be able to listen on multiple ports to deliver different content (see *Configuratioin file* section).
+- The server must be able to listen on multiple ports to deliver different content (see *Configuration file* section).

   **Note**: We deliberately chose to offer only a subset of the HTTP RFC.
 In this context, the virtual host feature is considered out of scope.
   But if you want to implement it anyway, you are free to do so.

 ## Configuration file

   **hint**: You can take inspiration from the `server` section of the NGINX configuration file.

+The configuration file must allow at least the following settings:
+- Define all the interface:port pairs on which the server will listen to (defining multiple websites served by the program)
+- set up default error pages
+- set the maximum allowed size for client request bodies
+- specify rules or configurations on a URL/route (no regex required here), for a website, among the following:
+  - List of accepted HTTP methods for the route
+  - HTTP redirection
+  - Directory where the requested file should be located (e.g., if URL /kapouet is rooted to /tmp/www, URL /capouet/pouic/tot/pouet will search for /tmp/www/pouic/toto/pouet)
+  - Enable/disable directory listing
+  - Default file to serve when the requested resource is a directory.
+  - Uploading files from the clients to the server is authorized, and storage location is provided.
+  - Execution of CGI, based on file extension (for example .php).
+    Here are somespecific remarks regarding CGIs:
+    - Do you wonder what a CGI is?
+Read [this](https://en.wikipedia.org/wiki/Common_Gateway_Interface)
+    - Have a careful look at the environment variables involved in the web server-CGI communication.
+The full request and arguments provided by the client must be available to the CGI.
+    - Remember that for chunked requests, the server needs to un-chunk them, the CGI will expect EOF as the endo of the body.
+    - The same applies to the output of the CGI.
+If no `content_length` is returned from the CGI, EOF will mark the end of the returned data.
+    - The CGI should be run in the correct directory for relative path file access.
+    - The server should support at least one CGI (php-CGI, Python, and so on).